Billy K. Solomon: Decorations and honors

 Lieutenant General Solomon is a Distinguished Member of the Quartermaster Regiment, a recipient of the Distinguished Order of Saint Martin and a member of the Quartermaster Hall of Fame.

 Personal

-Solomon is the son of Quincy Lee Solomon (February 12, 1918 – August 14, 1982) and Jeweline Ricks Solomon.
+Solomon is the son of Quincy Lee Solomon and Jeweline Ricks Solomon.
 He had three sisters.

 Solomon is married to Cathyrn Solomon.
-They moved to Gainesville, Virginia after his retirement.
+They moved to Gainesville, Virginia, after his retirement.

-Solomon has two children and two grandchildren: (Daughter) Tonya Solomon and (Son) Brandon King Solomon.